a-github-account/Turing-Machine.io/README.md

 ## Input and Output

 Input is part of the replace instruction: it will replace the current cell with 0 or 1 depending on the bit, 2 if the current character has run out of bits, or -1 if input has ended.
-Initially, I was intending on the replace instruction to replace the current cell with its Unicode representation, but I realized that for a simple cat program, the programmer would have to hardcode 1114112 possible input values.
+Initially, I was intending for the input instruction to replace the current cell with its Unicode representation, but I realized that for a simple cat program, the programmer would have to hardcode 1114112 possible input values.

 Clearly, this wouldn't suffice.